form8ion/javascript-scaffolder/docs/ci-services.md

 # CI Services

-The CI services map defines the supported CI services the user will be presented with when running the scaffolder.
+The CI services object defines the supported CI services the user will be presented with when running the scaffolder.

 ## Example